jurgen-kluft/cjobs/docs/design.md

 A "Worker" is a thread that will remain idle waiting for a signal.
 When it is awoken it tries to find jobs.
 The workers try to avoid synchronization by using atomic operations while trying to fetch a job from a JobList.

 "Synchronization" is performed via three primitives: Signals, Mutexes and Atomic operations.
-The latter are favored since they allow the engine to retain CPU focus.
+The latter are favored since they allow the application to retain CPU focus.

 ## Architecture

-The brain of that SubSystem is the JobsManager.
-It is responsible for spawning the workers threads and creating queues where Jobs are stored.
+The brain of that system is the JobsManager.
+It is responsible for spawning the workers threads and creating lists where Jobs are stored.

-That is the first way synchronization is avoided: Divide the engine job posting system into multiple sections that are accessed by one thread only and therefore require no synchronization.
-In the engine, queues are called JobsList.
+That is the first way synchronization is avoided: Combine jobs into a section that is accessed by one thread only and therefore require no synchronization.
+In this library, a sections is called a `JobsList`.

 ### Jobs consumption